clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 Release notes
 =============

-View current `release notes`_ for the Intel® Deep Learning Stack.
+View current `release notes`_ for the Intel® Deep Learning as a Service Stack.

 .. note::

-   Performance test numbers in the Intel® Deep Learning Stack were obtained using `runc` as the runtime.
+   Performance test numbers in the Intel® Deep Learning as a Service Stack were obtained using `runc` as the runtime.

 Prerequisites
 =============